Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 **Update Process:**

-- Backup your USB Serial, Rotation Distance and PID values from your `printer.cfg` file.
+- Backup your USB Serial, Rotation Distance, Input Shapping, Pressure Advance and PID values from your `printer.cfg` file.

 - Download and install new configuration files here: [Use Configurations](#use-configurations).

-- Report your USB Serial, Rotation Distance and PID values in the new `printer.cfg` file.
+- Report your USB Serial, Rotation Distance, Input Shapping, Pressure Advance and PID values in the new `printer.cfg` file.

 - Start the new calibration process here: [Calibrate your Printer](#calibrate-your-printer)